 Whole Body Health is Not Just The Number on the Scale

 Resolutions are funny things- while growth, change, and reflection are terrific processes, they are often rooted in guilt and shame, especially when it comes to health, movement, and weight.
-I was in NYC for a few days last week, and I was bombarded by health resolution posters and promotionals all over the city, from "Battle Your Bulge with us" to "Don't blame the holidays for your fat- it's your fault" to "New Year, New You" and everything in between.
+If you take a look at most fitness and health marketing, you are bombarded by health resolution posters and promotionals all over the city, from "Battle Your Bulge with us" to "Don't blame the holidays for your fat- it's your fault" to "New Year, New You" and everything in between.
 Supplements, meal replacement bars, and shake powders were on sale at Whole Foods, and magazines (as usual) featured "5 Quick Moves to Burn Fat/Build Abs/etc." It was frankly overwhelming at times, but it really hit home this big misnomer that your weight or appearance dictates your health, and to many people, your weight dictates your value as a person, which could not be farther from the truth.

 1) There are few protections for people of different sizes, meaning that there have been instances of blatant discrimination.
 Employers have denied people work based on size, and many workers are paid less if they are heavier.
 "Obesity was found to lower a woman’s annual earnings an average of 4.5% and men’s earnings as much as 2.3%, according to a 2004 study by Charles L. Baum of Middle Tennessee State University."
 Statistic from Fast Company.